 May LVAIC faculty and students use Lafayette's libraries?

 Current faculty and students at LVAIC institutions may borrow materials with their valid college ID, but privileges do not extend to use of restricted computers or the campus wireless network.
-LVAIC faculty and students who wish to use Lafayette's electronic resources because their research need cannot be met with their home institution's resources should consult with a Lafayette reference librarian.
+LVAIC faculty and students who wish to use Lafayette's electronic resources because their research need cannot be met with their home institution's resources should consult with a Lafayette research librarian.

 Does the library have PCs with Word, Excel, or other software that I can use?